 A lame duck

 It wasn’t the best solution but it was good enough.
-That bike was as lame as a duck at this point.
+That bike was a lame duck at that point.
 Maybe not the metaphorical lame duck, but a real duck that was actually fucking lame.
 Perhaps from stepping on a landmine or something.
 The whole ordeal was tiring.
 Gabriel’s bike was the only intact bike and he blew past me and Ajay.
 Riding on those bikes was like dragging an elephant through New York’s Time Square.
 A turtle high on marijuana could go faster.

 Ajay and I walked the bike about 3 kilometers into Cafayate.
 Our legs were shot.
 We arrived into town looking worse than the bikes that took us there.
 And we were thirsty.
 Nothing like a refreshing beer at the end to mend sore muscles and bruised egos.